Michaldariusznowakowski/marketing/README.md

     extension=pdo_sqlite
     extension=zip
 ### 3. Open the cmd and go to the project folder
-### 4. Run the command: composer install
+### 4. Run the command:
+composer install
-### 5. Run the command: composer update
+### 5. Run the command:
+composer update
-### 6. Copy the .env.example to .env
+### 6. Copy the
+.env.example to .env
-### 7. Seed the database with the command: php artisan migrate:fresh --seed
+### 7. Seed the database with the command:
+ php artisan migrate:fresh --seed
-### 8. Run the command: php artisan serve
+### 8. To start the server use the command:
-### 9. To start the server use the command: php artisan serve --port=4433 or go to public folder and run the command: php -S localhost:4433
+php artisan serve --port=4433 or go to public folder and run the command: php -S localhost:4433

 ## Structure of the project
 In \routes\web.php you can find the routes of the project there you will find the routes for the pages and the links to the controllers.